Ficool

 "Need a hand, Grandpa?"
 I call out.

-"Tsk… took you long enough, princess."
-His voice responds brittle and gruff.
+"Took ya long enough, princess."
+His voice responds both brittle and gruff.

 "No need!
 The front… lose weight… quick!"
-He jerks his hand violently, gesturing behind himself.
+He jerks his hand violently, gesturing towards the dark.

-Bones, ligaments, muscles — all frozen stiff.
-Creaking as I force myself in an uptight stance — the world lurches, and I almost fall into the yonks ahead.
+Bones, ligaments, muscles, all frozen stiff, creak as I force myself in an uptight stance.
+The world lurches, and I almost fall into the yonks straining ahead.

-I steady myself, scanning the chaos.
+Steadying myself, my eyes scan the nearby chaos.
 To my right, Timmy's white-knuckled hands grasp the leash, eyes wide, staring past me.
-I follow his gaze.
-A toolbox, large and made of iron.
+Following his gaze, a large toolbox made of iron, lazily sits in its spot as it greets me.

 "Over there," Tim says, pointing to my left.